hvnsweeting/pynosed/README.md

 `999.999.999.999` still match, even it is not a valid IPv4.
 - regex is hard to understand/write/debug.

-Using `re` library can help replacing almost every UNIX tools that mainly work with regex:
+Using `re` library can help replacing almost every UNIX tool that mainly work with regex:

 - grep - to find a pattern
 - sed - to replace a pattern